Password Philosophy

 The shopkeeper suddenly realizes that he just accidentally explained the password policy rules from his old job at the sled rental place down the street!
 The Official Toboggan Corporate Policy actually works a little differently.

-Each policy actually describes two positions in the password, where 1 means the first character, 2 means the second character, and so on.
+means the second character, and so on.
 (Be careful; Toboggan Corporate Policies have no concept of “index zero”!)
 Exactly one of these positions must contain the given letter.
 Other occurrences of the letter are irrelevant for the purposes of policy enforcement.

 Given the same example list from above:

-1-3 b: cdefg is invalid: neither position 1 nor position 3 contains b.
+is invalid: neither position 1

-2-9 c: ccccccccc is invalid: both position 2 and position 9 contain c.
+is invalid: both position 2

 Solve the problem, for the questions: